officialgio/Messenger-Bot/README.md

 - Javascript

-## ✅ Task
+## 🗣 About

-Grab the `student-list` file and insert each student into the Local Storage by adding their name, age, and class year.

-### 🗄 How to check the Local Storage

-Open Dev Tools by...

-- Right click and click on `Inspect Element`
-- On the Nav Bar find your way into the `>>`.
-- Click on `Application`
-- Scroll down and find `Storage` and click it to view more.
-You will find your `local server address` from which you're displaying the project from.
-- Click the server and you should see `key` which shows the name of the storage that you're inserting data into.
-- Next to the key you'll see `value` which is the string of data with their properties `(name, age, roll)`
+Grab the `Questions to ask` file and chat with me.

 ### ⚒️ Set Up

 ```
 # Open code editor (VS Code)
-dowload git project
+dowload git project and open it.

-# go to file location by opening your terminal
-cd Local Storage

-# run the code
+# run the code with live server
-code . (if not working: ensure that you have shell-command installed)
+make sure you have live server installed as a extension on VS code.

 ```

 ## 📌 Authors

-🧑🏽‍💻 **Giovanny Hernandez** - Created the Front End and code along with Max.
+🧑🏽‍💻 **Giovanny Hernandez** - Coded the program along with Palace.

-🧑🏽‍💻 **Max Programming** - Code along and Explanation into Local Storage
+🧑🏽‍💻 **Code Palace** - Explanation into the program.